-To this end, the task force produced a consistent taxonomy of climate risks and opportunities, which allows for mutual understanding of these between reporting companies and investors.
-It also allows investors to compare and contrast climate risks and opportunities across organizations.
+To this end, the task force produced a consistent taxonomy of climate risks and opportunities, which allows for mutual understanding between reporting companies and investors.
+It also allows investors to compare and contrast organizations’ climate risks and opportunities.

-Physical risks are those precipitated by the changing climate itself.
-These can be event-driven, in the form of more severe storms, cyclones and floods, or related to longer-term shifts — like rising sea levels and higher seasonal temperatures.
+Physical risks are caused by the changing climate itself.
+These can be acute risks, meaning extreme weather events — like severe storms, cyclones, and floods — or chronic risks related to long-term climatic shifts, like rising sea levels and changing rainfall patterns.

 What makes an effective TCFD report?

-These principles align with those followed by internationally-accepted accounting frameworks, and reflect the task force's intention for climate disclosures to be held to the same standards as mainstream financial reports.
+The principles align with those followed by internationally accepted accounting frameworks and reflect the task force's desire for climate-related information to be held to the same standards as other financial information in organizations’ public disclosures.

-Disclosures inconsistent with these principles may fail to provide stakeholders with the information they need to make appropriate risk assessments, and could prompt climate-focused investors to take remedial actions — for example, by voting against company directors in shareholder votes.
+Disclosures inconsistent with these seven principles may fail to provide stakeholders with the information they need to make appropriate risk assessments.
+They could also prompt climate-focused investors to take remedial actions — for example, by voting against company directors in shareholder votes.

 How are companies implementing TCFD?

-At the FSB’s request, the TCFD produced a series of status reports on the alignment of private sector companies’ reporting with its recommendations.
+At the FSB’s request, the TCFD produces annual status reports on the alignment of companies’ reporting with its recommendations.

 How do investors use information from TCFD disclosures?

-Climate-focused financial institutions are using TCFD reports to shine a light on the climate risks faced by their portfolio companies, and integrating these findings with their existing risk management and mitigation processes.
+Climate-focused financial institutions are using TCFD-aligned disclosures to shine a light on the climate risks faced by their portfolio companies and to more accurately price their investments.